374th Airlift Wing: Vietnam War

 Nine years later, in August 1966, the 374th Troop Carrier Wing was reactivated at Naha Air Base, Okinawa as part of the 315th Air Division, and assumed a mission of airlift to Southeast Asia, as well as intra-theater airlift for elements of the Pacific Command.
 In addition, the wing supported Army Special Forces training, participated in tactical exercises, and flew search and rescue and humanitarian missions as needed.

-The wing controlled four troop carrier squadrons, the 21st, 35th, 41st and 817th.
+The wing controlled four troop carrier squadrons, the 21st, 35th, 41st troop Carrier Squadron and 817th Troop Carrier Squadrons.
 The 21st included a special flight which supplied aircraft for CIA operations.
-The Wing also known as the "Blind Bats" supported several special missions, including psy-ops, flare support, HALO and other missions, some of which were highly classified.
-In 1967 the troop carrier designation was replaced by "tactical airlift" throughout the Air Force.
+The Wing also known as the "Blind Bats" supported several special missions, including psychological operations, flare support, HALO and other missions, some of which were highly classified.
+In 1967 the troop carrier designation was replaced by tactical airlift throughout the Air Force.
 During the Vietnam War the 374th received the Presidential Unit Citation and the Air Force Outstanding Unit Award.

 On 12 May 1968 airlifters in Vietnam as they were called upon to evacuate the camp at Kham Duc.
-Although two C-130s, one of which was from the 374th, were shot down and others were damaged, they managed to bring out about half of the camps defenders while US Army and USMC helicopters brought out the remainder who did not exfiltrate out on the ground.
+Although two C-130s, one of which was from the 374th, were shot down and others were damaged, they managed to bring out about half of the camp's defenders while Army and Marine Corps helicopters brought out the remainder who did not exfiltrate on the ground.
 Lt.
-Col. Daryl D. Cole was awarded the prestigious MacKay Trophy for the most meritorious flight of the year for flying his badly damaged C-130A out of Kham Duc.
+Col. Daryl D. Cole was awarded the MacKay Trophy for the most meritorious flight of the year for flying his badly damaged Lockheed C-130A Hercules out of Kham Duc.
 Lt.
-Col. John Delmore's crew crash landed at Kham Duc but were quickly rescued by US Army personnel.
+Col. John Delmore's crew crash landed at Kham Duc but were quickly rescued by Army personnel.

 The wing had no aircraft from 27 April to 31 May 1971.
 It was revived with new resources at Ching Chuan Kang Air Base Taichung, Taiwan and remained heavily committed in support of operations in Southeast Asia during the Vietnam War, and also continued routine airlift in other areas.
-One of the wing's humanitarian missions-flood relief in the Philippines-earned it a Philippine Republic Presidential Unit Citation in 1972.
+One of the wing's humanitarian missions-flood relief in the Philippines earned it a Philippine Republic Presidential Unit Citation in 1972.